francine-lab/Game-Points/README.md

 ## Extra task

-- I implemented a function that catches new players, and a function that sets the initial points for each player, and displays it in a table on the screen.
-The users can click on a button for each victory, and it will automatically update the total points on the table.
-The points from ties are automatically set for all players at the same time :D
+- I implemented a function that catches new players and a function that sets the initial values for each player including a random mascot, and displays it in a table on the screen.
+- The users can click on a button for each victory, and it will automatically update the total points on the table.
+- The points from ties are automatically set for all players at the same time.
+- The mascot can be randomly changed according to the player's wishes :D

 ## To do

-- Include an image in each player's line.
 - Include the defeat account automatically with the victories.
-- Improve style.